-Raise your hand if you remember when I took out the flooring in my master bath?
+Raise your hand if you remember when I took out the flooring in my primary bath?

 As it turned out, the bath would be unfinished for much longer than that.
 I have been using the nearly-(but not really, either)-finished guest bathroom ever since.
 But why, exactly?
 Have I just been lazy?
 Do I hate showering?
 Or is it something else?